Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Introduction

-\begin{itemize} \item We introduce a host agent model, which provides a rigorous and domain-agnostic foundation for the systematic analysis of multi-AI agent systems.
-This model formalizes the top-level agent that interacts with the user, decomposes tasks, and orchestrates their execution by leveraging external agents and tools.
+\begin{itemize} \item We introduce a host agent model, providing a rigorous and domain-agnostic foundation for the systematic analysis of multi-agent systems.
+We formalize the top-level agent that interacts with users, decomposes tasks, and orchestrates their execution by leveraging external agents and tools.

 \item Building upon the host agent model, we introduce the first definition of the task lifecycle model.
 This model unifies tool-use protocols and inter-agent communication protocols, establishing a common semantic framework for task initiation, delegation, execution, and completion.